LIFEANO 给生活另一种可能

 Xin Deyong

-Professor and doctoral supervisor in the Department of History at Peking University, Director of the Center for Paleogeography and Ancient Documents Research at Peking University, President of the Historical Geography Research Association of the Chinese Historical Society, and Chief Expert of the Expert Group for the "Beijing Central Axis Historical Culture and Heritage Protection Series."
-He previously served as Director of the Historical Geography Research Office and Deputy Director of the Institute of History at the Chinese Academy of Social Sciences, concurrently Director of the History Department of the Graduate School of the Chinese Academy of Social Sciences, and Editor-in-Chief of the Journal of Chinese Historical Studies.
-He has been awarded the title of "National Young and Middle-aged Expert with Outstanding Contributions" and a Yangtze River Scholar by the Ministry of Education.
-His research publications include "Founding and Changing the Regime," "Liu He, Marquis of Haihun," "The Discovery of the Yanran Mountain Inscription," "A Critique of the New Edition of the Records of the Grand Historian," "The Origin of the Tianli Calendar," "A Collection of Studies on the Two Capitals of the Sui and Tang Dynasties," and "The Creation of Emperor Wu of Han," among over 60 others.
+Professor and doctoral supervisor in the Department of History at Peking University, Director of the Center for Ancient Geography and Ancient Documents Research at Peking University, President of the Historical Geography Research Association of the Chinese Historical Society, and Chief Expert of the Expert Group for the "Series of Activities on the Protection and Inheritance of the Historical Culture of Beijing's Central Axis."
+He previously served as Director of the Historical Geography Research Office and Deputy Director of the Institute of History at the Chinese Academy of Social Sciences, concurrently serving as Director of the Department of History at the Graduate School of the Chinese Academy of Social Sciences and Editor-in-Chief of *Chinese Historical Studies*.
+He has received numerous awards, including "National Outstanding Young and Middle-aged Expert" and "Changjiang Scholar" from the Ministry of Education.
+His research publications include over 60 books, such as *Establishing and Changing the Era Name*, *Marquis of Haihun Liu He*, *Discovering the Yanran Mountain Inscription*, *A New Edition of the Records of the Grand Historian*, *Exploring the Origins of the Tianli Era*, *A Collection of Studies on the Two Capitals of the Sui and Tang Dynasties*, and *Manufacturing Emperor Wu of Han*.

-The Sen-Oku Hakukokan Museum, affiliated with the Sumitomo family, one of Japan's four largest financial groups, boasts a collection of over 3,000 items, with a core collection consisting of approximately 500 Chinese bronzes and ancient bronze mirrors.
-The name "Izumiya" comes from the family business name, and "Bogu" is a reference to the Xuanhe Bogutulu, a catalog of Chinese Song Dynasty bronzes.
+The Sen-Oku Hakukokan Museum belongs to the Sumitomo family, one of Japan's four major conglomerates.
+It houses over 3,000 items, with its core collection consisting of approximately 500 Chinese bronzes and ancient bronze mirrors.
+The name "Sen-Oku" comes from the family's business name, while "Hakuko" is derived from the Song Dynasty Chinese bronze catalogue, "Xuanhe Bogu Tulu."

 Nanzenji Temple